gabeklein/expressive-mvc/README.md

 ```

 ### Step 2
-Using the creatively-named `Provider` component, create and pass an instance of your state into its `of` prop.
-This is all you need to make instance `foobar` available to childern.
+Using the creatively-named `Provider` component, create and pass an instance of your state to `of` prop.

 ```jsx
 import { Provider } from "@expressive/mvc";